 ACDA has maintained an ongoing commitment to choral composition for more than five decades.
-This year, ACDA is expanding our opportunity to make a positive impact on choral music through the creation of new works and support of new voices.
+In 2022, ACDA expanded this commitment to have a positive impact on choral music through the creation of new works and support of new voices.

 ACDA Composer Members